freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/data-structures/add-elements-at-a-specific-index-in-a-linked-list.english.md

 ## Instructions
 <section id='instructions'>
 Create an <code>addAt(index,element)</code> method that adds an element at a given index.
 Return false if an element was unable to be added.
-Note: Remember to check if the given index is a negative or is longer than the length of the linked list.
+<strong>Note:</strong> Remember to check if the given index is a negative or is longer than the length of the linked list.
 </section>

 ## Tests